Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 With the **`check_versions`** command, nodectl will go out and review the latest versions of both Constellation Network Tessellation and nodectl.

-nodectl will review the current github repo and compare it to the versions running on the Node.
+nodectl will review the current github repo and compare it to the versions running on the node.

 It will report back `True` or `False` based on whether the versions match.